-The Cosmological Argument is an attempt to demonstrate the existence of God by showing the universe is created and not eternal and self-existent.
+The Kalam Cosmological Argument is an attempt to demonstrate the existence of God by showing the universe is created and not eternal or self-existent.
 The greatest minds throughout history have attempted to characterize the universe.
-However, these characterizations were primarily philosophical as there was no way to objectively evaluate the universe’s characteristics until very recently.
+However, these characterizations were primarily philosophical, as there was no way to objectively evaluate the universe’s characteristics until very recently.

-Jewish thought informed through Scripture believed all of creation had a beginning in time.
+Jewish thought, informed through Scripture, believed all creation had a beginning in time.
 God created the heavens and the earth at some specific moment in the past before which neither existed.
 The first verse of Genesis states: “In the beginning, God created the heavens and the earth.”

 This difference of opinion was expounded upon by the great eighteenth-century German philosopher Immanuel Kant.
 He held there were rationally compelling philosophical arguments for whether or not the universe had a beginning and could not determine which one was correct.
 Philosophy can only provide logical answers up to a point.